Clifra-Jones/Smartsheet/README.md

 ## Developer Account

 This module is still in an early stage of development.
-Even if the functions are working properly you can alter Smartsheets with unintended concequences.
+Even if the functions are working properly you can alter Smartsheets with unintended consequences.
 Do not modify production Smartsheets unless you fully understand what you are doing.

 It is a best practice to create a developers account and test your processes there before working on your production sheets.